 OneM2M is an industry consortium which is trying to bring in some standardization in this space.
 OneM2M has proposed an industry-agnostic architecture for IoT Infrastructure Node that could help reduce the fragmentation in the industry.
 The figure below shows a reference architecture that is based on OneM2M proposal.

 These features/ functions of the IoT service platform can be logically grouped into the following layers

 Quite a few IoT enablers are currently available (some of them open-sourced).
 The figure below tries to list of few of these enablers.

-HSC team has conducted a study of the features/ functions of some common IoT platforms.
+HSC team has studied the features/ functions of some common IoT platforms.
 Some of the features/functions analyzed include device management, communication protocols, security, visualization and analysis support.
 The summary of the comparative analysis is given below.

-Based on our evaluation we believe, Kaa platform is quite mature and being open-source makes it a preferred choice for an IoT service platform.
-ThingWorx platform is very evolved and feature-rich amongst the licensed frameworks.
+Based on our evaluation, we believe the Kaa platform is quite mature and being open-source makes it a preferred choice for an IoT service platform.
+ThingWorx platform is very evolved and feature-rich among the licensed frameworks.